-6.1 Existing Cryptanalysis on Simon
+6.2 Existing Cryptanalysis on Simon

-Various works considered analyzed the SIMON family of block ciphers since its proposal.
+Various works analyzed the Simon family of block ciphers since its proposal.

 Differential Cryptanalysis.
-Cryptanalysis that appeared early after the proposal of SI-MON followed heuristics for differential cryptanalysis: Abed et al. [ALLW14] followed a heuristic branch-and-bound approach that yielded differentials for up to 30 round SI-MON-96.
+Cryptanalysis that appeared early after the proposal of Simon followed mainly heuristics for differential cryptanalysis: Abed et al. [ALLW14] followed a heuristic branch-and-bound approach that yielded differentials for up to 30 rounds of Simon-96.
 Biryukov et al. [BRV14] studied more efficient heuristics, but considered the small variants with state sizes up to 64 bits.
-Dinur et al. [DDGS15] showed that distinguishers on SIMON with k key words can be extended by at least k rounds.
-Interestingly, boomerangs seemed to be less a threat to SIMON-like ciphers than pure differentials.
-Kölbl et al. [KLT15] redirected the search on optimal characteristics.
+Dinur et al. [DDGS15] showed that distinguishers on Simon with k key words can be extended by at least k rounds.
+Interestingly, boomerangs seemed to be less a threat to Simon-like ciphers than pure differentials.
+Kölbl et al. [KLT15] redirected the research focus to the search for optimal characteristics.

 More recently, Liu et al. [LLW17a] employed a variant of Matsui's algorithm [Mat94] to find optimal differential characteristics.
-They found that characteristics with probability higher than 2^{-96} covered at most 27 rounds.
-Moreover, they found at best 31-round differentials with accumulated probability higher than 2^{-96} , i.e., of probability $2^{-95.34}$.
-For SIMON-128, they showed that optimal differential characteristics covered at most 37 rounds; furthermore, they found 41-round differentials with cumulative probability of $2^{-123.74}$.
+They found that characteristics with probability higher than $2^{-96}$ covered at most 27 rounds.
+Moreover, they found at best 31-round differentials with accumulated probability higher than $2^{-96}$ , i.e., of probability $2^{-95.34}$ .
+For Simon-128, they showed that optimal differential characteristics covered at most 37 rounds and found 41-round differentials with cumulative probability of $2^{-123.74}$ .

-Linear Cryptanalysis.
-Linear trails are similarly a threat as differential trails.
-Alizadeh et al. [ABG+13, AAA+14] studied linear trails.
-They reported multi-linear distinguishers on all variants of SIMON.
-For SIMON-96-96, they proposed a multi-linear distinguisher on up to 31 rounds that could be extended by two rounds in a key-recovery attacks.
-Similarly, they reported a 37-round distinguisher for SIMON-128-128 that could be extendable by two rounds.
-Chen and Wang [CW16] published improved key-recovery attacks that employed
+Linear Cryptanalysis is similarly effective for Simon-like ciphers as its differential counterpart.
+Alizadeh et al. [ABG+13, AAA+14] reported multi-trail linear distinguishers on all variants of Simon.
+For Simon-96-96, they proposed a distinguisher on up to 31 rounds that could be extended by two rounds in a key-recovery attack.
+Similarly, they reported a 37-round distinguisher for Simon-128-128 that could be extendable by two rounds.
+Chen and Wang [CW16] proposed improved key-recovery attacks with the help of dynamic key guessing.
+To the best of our knowledge, their attacks are the most effective ones for our considered variants in terms of the number of covered rounds, with up to 37 rounds of Simon-96-96 and up to 49 rounds of Simon-128-128 in theory.